ARW2705/mundus-vestro/readme.md

-# Mundus Te
+# Mundus Vestro

-Mundus Te, Your World, is an application to view information about the Earth, it's weather and climate, and the space around it.
+Mundus Vestro, Your World, is an application to view information about the Earth, it's weather and climate, and the space around it.

 ## Requirements